ray-project/serve-movie-rec-demo/README.md

-A simple demo of how to use Ray Serve to build a recommendation API.
+# Building a Recommendation API with Ray Serve

 First, download the database file that contains movie information: